luhn/docker-gunicorn-proxy/README.md

   timing out.
 Can be a number in milliseconds or suffixed with `s`, `m`, etc.
   Defaults to three seconds.
 * `SCHEME` — If set, will set the `X-Forwarded-Proto` header.
+* `SSL` — A path to a PEM file.
+If set, HAProxy will use SSL.
+* `AUTO_SSL` — If set, HAProxy will generate a self-signed SSL certificate.
 * `HEALTHCHECK_PATH` — The path for the healthcheck endpoint.
 Defaults to `/healthcheck`.